wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

 2. Copy the URL `https://<YOUR_WAZO_IP>` and paste it in your browser.
 3. Accept the HTTPS certificate validation exception.
 4. Go back to the `API console`.
-5. Now you should see a list of sections for the authentication REST API, like `backends` or `token`
+5. Now you should see the documentation for the `wazo-confd` API, and a list of sections for the configuration REST API, like `funckeys` or `users`

 ## Use the Configuration REST API

-Now that we have an authentication token, we are ready to use the REST API.
+Now that we have access to REST API specifications, we can use them:

 1. Go to [Configuration - API Console](/documentation/console/configuration)
 2. In the top-left field, enter your stack hostname (ex: `https://mystack.example`)
-3. In the top-right field, enter your `username:password`  and click to `validate` to obtain a token
+3. In the top-right field, enter your `username:password`  and click to `validate` to obtain a temporary token
 4. Choose a REST API endpoint, like `users -> GET /users` and click `Try it out`

 And that's it, you are ready to use any REST API with your authentication token.